 - 40 fellows have been appointed to academic faculty positions

 The majority of fellows in our ACGME accredited program pursue a two-year clinical track.
-Selected fellows with outstanding research potential may be invited to join the research track, which consists of one year of clinical training and at least two years of laboratory or clinical research training funded by an NIH T32 training grant.
+Selected fellows with outstanding research potential may be invited to join the research track, which consists of one year of clinical training and at least two years of laboratory or clinical research training.

 Two-year Clinical Fellowship Track:

 The fellowship training curriculum consists of clinical rotations in the inpatient and outpatient settings, including renal dialysis, transplantation and research.
 The first year is almost entirely clinical in orientation, during which time the Nephrology trainee learns about salt and water balance, acid-base metabolism, dialysis methodology, renal biopsy and histology interpretation, renal consultation and general nephrology.
 Fellows are provided protected time to attend national meetings.
 They are also encouraged and afforded divisional resources to present their scholarly work at various local and national conferences.

 The research training track is designed for fellows interested in pursuing academic careers that combine skills in kidney related research and teaching in clinical or basic science.
 Trainees in this program receive one year of clinical training, either at the beginning or at the end of their two-year research training in order to fulfill ABIM Subspecialty Board in Nephrology requirements.
 Two years are dedicated to research training.
 Both bench and patient-orientated/translational research training opportunities are available in the laboratories of one or more of the training faculty members.
 The goal of the research training track is to prepare trainees to become faculty and successfully compete for extramural funding.